wilfredbayudan/wanderlist-client/README.md

-Check out the backend repo here: https://github.com/wilfredbayudan/wanderlist-server
+See [wanderlist-client](https://github.com/wilfredbayudan/wanderlist-client) for the frontend repository.

 # Wanderlist (Frontend)